dabresua/curriculum_vitae/src/DBS_CV_remote.md

 Location     = Remote
 Period       = From March 2022
 Sector       = IT -> Cybersecurity
-Description  = Develop and provide engineering support for a multi-platform and multi-purpose
+Description  = Endpoint agent development and support: a multi-platform and multi-purpose
-               endpoint monitoring solution based on Osquery to recollect a variety of datasets sitting in their infrastructure, efficiently process them, and create a comprehensive view that spans multiple applications and use cases in areas such as security monitoring, IT health, and performance monitoring or capacity planning.
+               endpoint monitoring solution based on Osquery to recollect a variety of datasets sitting in their infrastructure, process them, and create a comprehensive view that spans multiple applications and use cases in areas such as security monitoring, IT health, and performance monitoring or capacity planning.
-               Provide visibility and collaborate with the Osquery open-source project.
+               Collector server development and support: a kubernetes based platform for a sollution to allow customers to perform user, domain, secrets, and collector management for a speedy onboarding process as well as additional security and peace of mind.
-Technologies = C++, Golang, AWS, Vagrant, Ansible, Docker
+Technologies = C++, Golang, AWS, Vagrant, Ansible, Docker, Python, Kubernetes
 ```

 ### [**ZIV Automation**](https://www.zivautomation.com/)